No better place to chase fall color than west virginia

 In the Allegheny Highlands region, which includes the amazing Highland Scenic Highway, we’ll discover intimate landscapes, overlooks, open meadows and wildflowers along with falls and deep forest shots.
 We’ll visit Cranberry Glades Botanical Area, a unique wetlands in the heart of Monongahela National Forest.
 Nearby, Beartown State Park offers a half-mile boardwalk trail that lead you around massive boulders, overhanging cliffs, deep crevices and unusual rock formations among the forest.

 Every location we visit will leave you wanting to stay longer or come back another time for more.
-That’s just the way these parts of West Virginia have been for me over the last ten years.
+That’s just the way these parts of West Virginia have been for me over the last eleven years.
 Join me and Nicole Deen as we chase fall color.
 Whether it’s “peak” or not, there are treasures to be found for sure.
 Most of our time will be spent out in the field to maximize the days we have together.
 We will make time for image sharing and feedback, but there’s no doubt that being in the field in this beautiful region will be a priority.
 Field instruction and ideas for interpreting scenes creatively is a given on this workshop.
-(See more about Nicole Deen at www.nicolelaurendeenphotography.com.
-We’ve led workshops together, and you’ll enjoy working with her.)
+(See more about Nicole Deen at www.nicolelaurendeenphotography.com.)

 Email firstname.lastname@example.org for more information or to register by mail.